-Today's home buyers are looking for ways to incorporate home technologies that increase the long-term value of their house but also provide convenience, safety and comfort.
-In fact, NAHB research shows that most home buyers desire an energy-efficient home and are willing to pay more for it.
+Today’s home buyers are looking to incorporate home technologies that increase the long-term value of their house while also providing convenience, safety and comfort.
+In fact, NAHB research shows that most home buyers want an energy-efficient home and are willing to pay more for it.

 NAHB’s consumer preferences survey of more than 3,600 recent and prospective home buyers examined the features, products, amenities and layouts preferred in a new home.

 In the home technology category, home buyers highly ranked features that improve a home’s efficiency, including multi-zone heating, ventilation and air-conditioning (HVAC), lighting controls and a programmable thermostat.